 The Glen Dean Formation (Glen Dean Limestone) was named for the village of Glen Dean in southern Breckinridge Co., Kentucky.
 It is Chester age, Late Mississippian, and is bracketed by the Hardinsburg Sandstone below and the Tar Springs Sandstone above.
-It includes limestone and shale in varying proportions.
+It is composed of limestone and shale in varying proportions and locations.
 The thickness of the Glen Dean varies between 40 – 50 feet northwest of Bowling Green (Warren County), Kentucky and in southern Illinois, reaching a maximum of 180 feet in western Breckinridge Co., Kentucky.

 The Glen Dean has been documented in Hardin and Pope Counties of southern Illinois (see Butts, 1917) as well as south-central Indiana (Crawford, Dubois, Martin, Orange, and Perry Counties).
-Horowitz (1965) considers this formation as having abundant, highly diversified marine fauna which existed in clear, shallow agitated water and in quieter water where muds were deposited.
+Horowitz (1965) considers this formation as having abundant, highly diversified marine fauna which existed in clear, shallow agitated water and in quieter water where mud was deposited.

 E.O.
 Ulrich (in Butts, 1917) considered this formation to be the most fossiliferous of the Chester series by volume, although the Golconda (now Haney Formation in Kentucky) has more species.
 Fifteen fossils are considered index fossils, restricted to this formation.
 The most common phylum is bryozoans, with just under 70 of the 162 species listed by Ulrich (pages 226 – 230).